pybliometrics-dev/pybliometrics/docs/reference/scopus/SerialTitleISSN.rst

 pybliometrics.scopus.SerialTitleISSN
 ====================================

-`SerialTitleISSN()` implements the `Serial Title API <https://dev.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
+`SerialTitleISSN()` implements the `issn` endpoint of the `Serial Title API <https://dev.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
 It offers basic information on registered serials (also known as sources), including publisher details, identifiers, and various metrics.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents